Cohasset ʻUkulele Circle, Monday evening, adults & teens

 Where: Set your mapping app for 23 N. Main St., Cohasset.
 The sign out front says “Unitarian Universalist Parish House / Carriage House Nursery School.”
 Plenty of street parking around Cohasset Common.
 Evenings and Sundays you can park in the big lot behind Town Hall, right across the Common.
 Parking map (PDF).

 Who should come: People who play ʻukulele, from beginners to Jake Shimabukuro (seriously, we’d love to have Jake stop by).
 People who play ʻukulele-friendly instruments like guitar, bass, light percussion (e.g. cajone), etc. People who just want to sing or listen.
+This group is for adults and teens.

 How it works: When your turn comes, you can lead a song, request someone else lead a song of your choice, or pass.
 We have binders of song sheets with ʻukulele chord diagrams for each song.
 (If you use a tablet, we have a Google Drive folder with the songsheets.)
 We also have copies of the Rise Up Singing songbook.
 If you want to lead a song that’s not in our binder or in Rise Up Singing, please bring printed song sheets to share.